wPlachno/wjpPersWiki/generalwikinotes.md

 - **Personnel Articles**: A subject article about a specific person, which may include important data like their birthdate or, in a more secure wiki, their last known address.

-## Personal Wiki Structure
+## Common Use Cases

-While everyone has their own needs for using a personal wiki, there are some common use-cases, including a contact list of personnel articles or journalling for mental health.
+While everyone has their own needs for using a personal wiki, there are some common use-cases.
+Whether a wiki is the best solution for these use cases is not discussed here, only that a wiki has been used this way.

 - **Contact List**: A list of personnel articles which usually include names, phone numbers, and birthdates, but may also include likes and dislikes, portraits, or even common conversation topics.

+- **Code Repository**: With a wiki, any sort of code repository should be done in snippets.

+- **Inventory Management**: A description of a collection, either item by item or just a list.
+May include quantities, prices/values, and other important data.

 - **Journals**: Periodic entries whose purpose may include listing emotional state, a changelog of some sort, or even just trackers of whether or not a task was completed that day.

+- **Knowledge Base**: A collection of information for later retrieval.
+Unlike in a public wiki, where the knowledge is intended to be as complete as possible, the knowledge base of a personal wiki may be focused to only information that the user is likely to forget.

+- **Recipe Collection**: A set of articles used to store recipes, usually culinary recipes, which typically consist of a list of ingredients and a set of steps, but may also include a rating system, different sets of modifications, or a list of dates the recipe was used.

+- **Walkthroughs**: A set of steps to accomplish a task.